 Adirondack chairs, garden supplies and pet food, all in one place.

-Woodbury may be known as the Antiques Capital of Connecticut—with its plethora of great antiques shops specializing from French Canadian to 20th Century Modern—but one of our favorites is this unassuming and delightful vintage shop.
-It hosts an explosion of colors, shapes, and textures.
+This unassuming and delightful vintage shop hosts an explosion of colors, shapes, and textures.
 You won’t walk away empty-handed once you peruse the space bursting with all things vintage— from painted furniture, art, clothing, kitchen items, jewelry, and home accessories, all at affordable prices.
 The mother/daughter team who run it are just as dynamic and creative.
 Not to be missed!

 Middle Quarter Mall